 Ms. Edwards is an accredited statistician and has testified on the use of statistical methods.
-She regularly performs and critiques aspects of data analytics of lab chemistry concentrations, toxicity tests, field screening results, and background or reference comparisons.
-She is called upon frequently to provide understandable descriptions of statistical methods used by testifying experts, and to assist with deposition questioning.
+She regularly performs and critiques data analytics of lab chemistry concentrations, toxicity tests, species community structure, field screening results, and background or reference comparisons.
+She is called upon frequently to provide understandable descriptions of statistical methods used by testifying experts and to assist with deposition questioning.
 Her areas of application are expansive, including chemical forensics, pesticide registration, and injury quantification.
-With over 20 years of experience, Ms. Edwards has provided statistical support on projects involving metals, PCBs, PAHs, and dioxins/furans in soil, sediment, dust, groundwater, and surface water.
+With over 20 years of experience, Ms. Edwards has provided statistical support on projects involving metals, PCBs, PAHs, and dioxins/furans in soil, sediment, dust, groundwater, surface water, and tissue.

-She routinely provides insight on data presentation and interpretation of statistical analyses for experts from a variety of backgrounds, including environmental science, ecology, toxicology, and engineering.
+She routinely provides insight on data presentation and interpretation of statistical analyses for experts from a variety of backgrounds, including environmental science, ecology, toxicology, and engineering as well as non-scientists.
 She is also familiar with public data sources such as NHANES and SEER data repositories as well as chemistry datasets representing background concentrations in soil and water.
 She has maintained all aspects of databases used for data validation, compilation, and storage, including transfer of data from multiple formats.
-Ms. Edwards has provided statistical support on a wide range of projects including chemical fingerprint analyses, model fitting and predictions, comparisons with background and reference populations, probabilistic model development for quantification of uncertainties, and evaluation of toxicity test results.
-Methods used include regression, analysis of variance, non-linear models, factor analysis, principal component analysis, non-parametric methods, and sampling design and evaluation.
-She routinely provides insight on data presentation and interpretation of statistical analyses for experts from a variety of backgrounds, including environmental science, ecology, toxicology, and engineering.
-She is also familiar with NHANES and SEER data repositories as well as chemistry datasets representing background concentrations in soil and water.
+Ms. Edwards has provided statistical support on a wide range of projects including chemical fingerprint analyses, model fitting and predictions, comparisons with background and reference populations, probabilistic model development for quantification of uncertainties, evaluation of toxicity test results and sampling program methodologies Traditional methods she uses include regression, analysis of variance, non-linear models, factor analysis, principal component analysis, non-parametric methods, and sampling design and evaluation.
+Additionally, she is familiar with modern data analytics techniques as they apply to environmental data.

-She has maintained all aspects of databases used for data validation, compilation, and storage, including transfer of data from multiple formats.

 CREDENTIALS & PROFESSIONAL HONORS